 As far as water containment I’m a huge fan of the bladder, but having a Nalgene or other water bottle is handy for routes where water is scarce.
 We like to carry one for dry campsites.

 A backpacking stove is pretty essential, unless you have some special ability to eat goo for several days.
 If you’re clever it can be of use to you when you car camp as well.
 I’m a Jetboil girl through and through.
 I just love mine.
 It’s quick and fuel efficient.
 However, it’s pricey.
 The MSR PocketRocket is a cheaper and lighter alternative

 Misc and extras

 There are a few other things I never leave home without, but you don’t need all of them.

 Handy as hell.
 Honestly, this is the one purchase I made where I felt pretty gimmicky about it.
 I quickly discovered that this is one of the greatest simple inventions out there.
-It’s protects you against the sun, it’s surprisingly warm, it can hide ratty/dirty hair (sometimes you don’t want to feel gross), and, when stuffed with clothes, makes the most comfy backcountry pillow I’ve ever used.
+I protectss you against the sun, it’s surprisingly warm, it can hide ratty/dirty hair (sometimes you don’t want to feel gross), and, when stuffed with clothes, it makes one darn comfy backpacking pillow.